elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------------------------
+| exit     | Force silent termination of a rule, aspect, program or driver
 | stop     | Interrupt a while loop and continue past repeat; keyword
 | skip     | Skip the rest of while block and continue from the beginning
-| exit     | Force silent termination of a rule, aspect, program or driver
 | fail     | Create error message if a condition is true else pass
 | pass     | Clear error message if a condition is true else fail
+| raise    | Used in exception handler to propagate an error out of trial block
 | abort    | Force silent early interruption of trial block
-| raise    | Used in exception handler to propagate an error out of trial block
+| retry    | Repeat a trial statement from the beginning
+| wait     | Suspend execution for a number of seconds
+| rest     | Suspend execution of main thread and wait for all coroutines to finish
+| yield    | Suspend one coroutine and give control to another routine
 | halt     | Create unrecoverable error and stop program
 | over     | End driver, library or component file.
 Dot suffix is mandatory.
-| wait     | Suspend execution for a number of seconds
-| rest     | Suspend execution of main thread and wait for all coroutines to finish
-| yield    | Suspend one coroutine and give control to another routine

 **Read next:** [Syntax Overview](overview.md)